-There is a great deal of talk about the best way to shed those unwanted extra pounds fast and effectively, some ideas are good but overly complicated and unpractical to implement (like bodybuilders’ style 6 small meals a day), others are just hype preying on people’s need to shed extra weight at any cost.
+A great deal of talk about the best way to shed those unwanted extra pounds fast and effectively.
+Some ideas are good but complicated and unpractical to implement.
+Others are just hype preying on people’s need to shed excess weight at any cost.

 As often as it happens in life, simplicity turns out to be your best friend, making nonsense of all the extra data and unnecessary complications that create more problems and aggravations than the ones they are supposed to cure.

-Keep it basic and simple and stay to the core of body physiology and you are on the right track to crack the code of effective and comparatively fast fat burning process.
+Keep it basic and simple and stay to the core of body physiology, and you are on the right track to crack the code of the practical and comparatively fast fat-burning process.

 1 – Keep Insulin levels low.

 By the time you cut your body off carbs, it will be forced to get the missing calories it needs from your fat storage.
-However, do keep your diet high in proteins from sources like chicken, beef, fish, eggs to make sure your muscles have all they need for replenishment, especially if you workout, but not only.
+However, do keep your diet high in proteins from sources like chicken, beef, fish, eggs to make sure your muscles have all they need for replenishment, primarily if you work out, but not only.

-Instead, fats like olive oil, fish oil and nuts are rich in calories that cannot be converted into fat while dieting in no carbs and no sugar mode because your body is already burning its fat reservoir thanks to low insulin levels and because fats are harder to convert into fat than fats themselves.
-Instead they will provide a steady, slow source of energy levels in addition to protein and vegetable intake.
+Instead, fats like olive oil, fish oil, and nuts are rich in calories that they cannot convert into fat because your body is already burning its fat reservoir thanks to low insulin levels.

 3 – Listen to your body.